portworx/px-docs/run-with-k8s.md

 Be sure to use the same `name` field that you used when defining the volume.

-## Step 5: Run the Kubernetes cluster in privileged mode
+## Note: Be sure to run the Kubernetes cluster in privileged mode

 * To share the namespace between the host, PX-Developer container, and your Kubernetes pod instance, you must run the cluster with privileges.
 You can do that by setting the environment variable `ALLOW_PRIVILEGED` equal to `true`.
-* Share the host path `/var/lib/kubelet` with the PX-Developer container and your pods.
-The Docker run command for PX-Developer shares this path.
+* Share the host path `/var/lib/kubelet` with the PX container and your pods.
+The Docker run command for PX-Dev above shares this path.
 To share it within your pod, add a new `hostPath` type volume and a corresponding `volumeMount` in your spec file.